Last updated on October 13th, 2023

 Regular physical activity improves insulin sensitivity, helping your cells better utilize glucose.
 Engaging in aerobic exercises, strength training, and even simple activities like walking can positively impact blood sugar control.
 Soon enough, you will get positive answers to the question: Is Type 2 Diabetes Reversible?

 In India, where diabetes affects a substantial portion of the population, understanding the relationship between movement and metabolism is crucial.
-According to the International Diabetes Federation (IDF), India had an estimated 77 million adults living with diabetes in 2019.
+According to the International Diabetes Federation (IDF), India had 77 million adults living with diabetes in 2019.
 Regular physical activity plays a pivotal role in managing type 2 diabetes reversal.

 A lack of physical activity can lead to decreased insulin sensitivity, making it more challenging for the body to regulate blood sugar levels effectively.
 However, the encouraging news is that research, such as that published in the “Journal of Diabetes Science and Technology,” showcases the transformative effects of exercise.
 Regular physical activity, ranging from brisk walking to more vigorous activities, has improved insulin sensitivity, glucose uptake by cells, and blood sugar control among individuals with type 2 diabetes.
 By harnessing the positive impact of movement on metabolism, you can take proactive steps toward managing your diabetes and fostering a healthier future.